 Application forms for an access badge will be provided to the students prior to the start of the program.
-All access badges are supervised under the security team of IDT (Integrated Device Technology).
+All access badges are supervised under the security team of Integrated Device Technology.

-Please contact the front desk or the Administrative Coordinator immediately if you cannot locate your access badge.
-In a case where the Silicon Valley staff is not available and you need to reach IDT security, please call 408.284.8200 and identify yourself as Northeastern student.
+Please contact the front desk or the administrative coordinator immediately if you cannot locate your access badge.
+In a case where the Silicon Valley staff is not available and you need to reach IDT security, please call 408.284.8200 and identify yourself as a Northeastern student.

 Our degree programs are designed to allow students to choose from online and hybrid learning options.
 We make every effort to offer courses in a variety of formats; however, enrollments determine course offerings from term to term.

 We encourage you to discuss course options with your advisor or Christina Dang, assistant director of student services, who will be aware of the current courses and format options available for your program of study.

 The Graduate Catalog contains Northeastern’s primary statements about student academic life and conduct, and the responsibilities of students and the university to one another, as authorized by the president or the Board of Trustees.